openspending/community.openspending.org/resources/osi/appendix.md

 # Contents

+The appendix contains material which will later be integrated into the Spending Data Handbook, but which was important as direct reference material for this report.

 * [Putting the Open Data into Open Budgets](appendix-open-budgets-open-data.html)
 * [Tool Ecosystem: What tools do people use to work with financial data?](tool-ecosystem.html)
 * [Community](Community.html)